Paradox (database): Paradox for Windows

 In 1995, Microsoft bundled Access into their Microsoft Office Professional Suite with Word, Excel, and PowerPoint.
 This effectively killed the end-user desktop database market for standalone products.

 Despite solid follow-on versions with improvements to usability for entry-level users, Paradox faded from the market.
 It was included in the sale of Borland products to WordPerfect, which were in turn resold as WordPerfect got into financial products, and, at the time of writing, Paradox for Windows, WordPerfect, and Quattro Pro for Windows are all owned by Corel and sold as part of their office suite. dBASE for Windows came out too late to be a significant player in the Windows market: most dBASE programmers by then had migrated to Microsoft FoxBASE, a very similar database tool.
 Borland itself retained the InterBase/IDAPI server and focused efforts on its Delphi tools, which over the years gave it an influential but small part of the data-oriented developer market.

+Paradox Engine

+Paradox Engine was a precompiled C library allowing DOS programmers to use Paradox databases.
+It was available for Microsoft Quick C and Turbo C versions.
+Source code was not published, but all the functions included in the library were well documented.